PranayChalumuri/Serverless-Feedback-System-Automating-Analysis-and-Visualization-using-Aws-Cloud-Services/README.md

 All contributors who helped test and improve

 📞 Contact
-For questions or support:  +917093274782
+Phone: +91 7093274782

+Email: chalumuripranaykumar@gmail.com

 GitHub Issues: Open an issue in this repository

-Email: chalumuripranaykumar@gmail.com

-Built with ❤️ using AWS Serverless Technologies

-Thank You
----